-On 4th June, Volkswagen and Bridgestone wrote their names in the record books.
-On custom-developed Bridgestone Potenza tyres, the ID.R, Volkswagen’s first fully electric racing car, completed the Nürburgring(DL1) , the 20.83-kilometre long iconic German racetrack, in 6:05.336 minutes.
+On 4th June 2019, Volkswagen and Bridgestone wrote their names in the record books.
+On custom-developed Bridgestone Potenza tyres, the ID.R, Volkswagen’s first fully electric racing car, completed the Nürburgring, the 20.83-kilometre long iconic German racetrack, in 6:05.336 minutes.
 Beating the track’s previous all-electric lap record by 40.56 seconds, the time sent shockwaves through the motorsport world.

-But this achievement has an impact far beyond the racetrack.
+But this achievement had and continues to have an impact far beyond the racetrack.
 For Bridgestone, the project gave a far better understanding of the specific tyre challenges of electric vehicles (EVs) in general – not just in motorsport.
 Subsequently, we’re applying this newfound knowledge to our ongoing EV tyre development, to help better serve what is a rapidly growing market.

 It should come as no great surprise that the automotive industry has high hopes for EVs.
 Climate change and dwindling natural resources are ever growing concerns and, as a result, developing more sustainable mobility solutions is arguably one of the industry’s biggest priority.